Infrastructure and Project Finance

 • Recommended prerequisites

 Students are recommended to have taken a master-level corporate finance course such as FIE402 or equivalent before taking this course.
+The course starts with a short "corporate finance bootcamp" to refresh students' knowledge of relevant basic tools and concepts.
+Students are expected to be familiar with excel.

 • Required prerequisites

 Students are required to be familiar with basic concepts in finance (including NPV and time value of money; valuation of stocks and bonds; capital budgeting; the choice between debt and equity; CAPM), which are covered in a bachelor-level finance course such as BED3E or equivalent.
-Students must also be familiar with excel.

 • Compulsory Activity